mitsuba-renderer/drjit/src/python/docstr.rst

     Returns:
         int | drjit.ArrayBase: number of trailing zero bits in ``arg``

+.. topic:: brev

+    Reverse the bit representation of an integer value or array.

+    This function assumes that ``arg`` is either an arbitrary Dr.Jit integer array or a 32 bit-sized scalar integer value.

+    Args:
+        arg (int | drjit.ArrayBase): A Python or Dr.Jit array

+    Returns:
+        int | drjit.ArrayBase: bit-reverse of ``arg``

 .. topic:: compress

     Compress a mask into an array of nonzero indices.